Liverpool 360

 Merseyside Maritime Museum

-The Merseyside Maritime Museum tells the history of one of the world's greatest ports.
+The Merseyside Maritime Museum Liverpool, tells the history of one of the world's greatest ports.
 Discover Liverpool's central role in centuries at sea as the gateway to the new world, how the Titanic, Lusitania and Empress of Ireland tragedies affected the city and how merchant navy ships operating out of the port have provided a lifeline in times of war and peace.
+Located at The Albert Dock.
+Museum Website

 The International Slavery Museum Liverpool